Maxim Vengerov

+Early life

 Vengerov was born in Novosibirsk, the only child of Aleksandr and Larisa Borisovna, oboist and orphanage children's choir director respectively, and is Jewish.
 He sang in his mother's choir from the age of three.
 He began studying the violin at age five with Galina Turchaninova.
 Upon meeting him, she asked: "Do you have strength in these hands?"
 The five-year-old punched her in the stomach as hard as he could.
 He said years later: "Fortunately, she was in a good mood that day, and she accepted me as a student."

 Lessons went badly at first.
 Turchaninova was very strict.
 At one point, Vengerov stubbornly refused to play for her for five straight lessons.
 She told his mother that she was dismissing him as a student.
 His mother began to cry, and upon seeing that, Vengerov picked up his violin and played 17 assigned pieces from memory without interruption.
-Even though he had refused to play at his lessons, he had been practicing.
+Even though he had refused to play at his lessons, he had been practicing, with the encouragement of Natalie Gottlieb, a fellow student he has often called his inspiration.
 Turchaninova agreed to continue his lessons, saying: "Very well.
 A violinist like Maxim is born only once in a hundred years."

 At age 10, Vengerov won the 1984 International Karol Lipiński and Henryk Wieniawski Young Violin Player Competition in Lublin, Poland.
 Also that year, he recorded on the Russian label Melodiya, on LP stereo.
 At age 11, as part of the Tchaikovsky Competition opening concert, he recorded again on LP, but digital.
 He then went to London, where he recorded his first CD, for Biddulph Records.

 For the next five years, Vengerov studied with Zakhar Bron, who in 1987 left the Soviet Union to teach at the Royal Academy of Music in London.
 When Bron relocated to the Musikhochschule Lübeck in Germany, Vengerov followed.
 In 1990, Vengerov won the International Carl Flesch Competition, which led to a recording contract with Teldec and the launch of his international career.